DevReddy/DevReddy.github.io/README.md

 ####IMPORTANT####

-[ ] Text overflows header on iPhone 5 screen, make font-size responsive or adjust top vh padding
-   CHECK: all font-size in rem, then simple media queries to change top-level font-size?
+[ ] CHECK: all font-size in rem, then simple media queries to change top-level font-size?

 [ ] mobile media query for padding-top of main logo